MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

-### Centralize data preparation and re-use of datasets across multiple Power BI solutions
+### Centralize data preparation and reuse of datasets across multiple Power BI solutions

 If multiple Power BI solutions are using the same transformed version of a table, the process to create the table will be repeated multiple times.
-This increases the load on the source system, consumes more resources and creates duplicate data with multiple points of failure.
+This increases the load on the source system, consumes more resources, and creates duplicate data with multiple points of failure.
 Instead, a single dataflow can be created to compute the data for all solutions.
-Power BI can then re-use the result of the transformation in all solutions.
+Power BI can then reuse the result of the transformation in all solutions.
 The dataflow, if used in such a way, can be part of a robust Power BI implementation architecture that avoids the Power Query code duplicates and reduces the maintenance costs of the data integration layer.